mattbierner/akh-state/README.md

 # State Monad and Monad Transformer for [Akh Javascript Monad Library](https://github.com/mattbierner/akh)

-The `StateT` monad transformer add state to a monad.
+The `StateT` monad transformer adds state to a monad.
 The base type `State` provides state on its own.

 ```bash
 # To use as standalone package